w3f/polkadot-wiki/docs/learn/learn-transactions.md

 ### Fee Multiplier

-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} can add an additional fee to transactions if the network becomes too busy and starts to decelerate the system.
-This additional fee is known as the `Fee Multiplier` and its value is defined by the
+Polkadot can add an additional fee to transactions if the network becomes too busy and starts to decelerate the system.
+This additional fee is known as the `Fee Multiplier` and its value is defined by the runtime.
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} runtime.
 The multiplier compares the saturation of blocks; if the previous block is less saturated than the current block (implying an uptrend in usage), the fee is slightly increased.
 Similarly, the fee is decreased if the previous block is more saturated than the current block (implying a downtrend in usage).

 The multiplier can create an incentive to avoid the production of low-priority or insignificant transactions.
 In contrast, those additional fees will decrease if the network calms down and